Andrewodwyer/City-Events-Blog/README.md

   3. User Story: “View Calendar” (Non-Registered User)
 	 - T-shirt Size: L (Large); 	Story Points: 5
 	 - Reason: Viewing a calendar html and include events title based on dates.
 This involved an external library called FullCallendar.
-The make the events show in the calendar was a complex feature requiring significant development time, particularly in the use of JS, views and uls.
-JSONResponse was required.
+To make the events show in the calendar was a complex feature requiring significant development time, particularly in the use of JS, views and uls.
+JsonResponse was required.

 By using T-shirt size Agile story points, you can effectively estimate the workload for each epic and user story